kotae4/learn-k8s-automation/README.md

 The output should be named like `packer_ubuntujammy_hyperv_amd64.box`.

 ### Vagrant

+**IF YOU RUN INTO ERRORS, ALWAYS START BY LOOKING INTO HV-KVP-DAEMON ON THE GUEST**

 Vagrant is used to spin up 7 virtual machines through HyperV:
 1. The private DNS and relational database server.
 This isn't entirely necessary but I like having local domain names and a database for apps to use.
 Not intended to be part of the cluster.